 Make-up and hairstyling were done quite unpretentiously by »us« without the help of maids, »Her Majesty« only needed help with getting dressed in the Segway shop.

-While my servants trained the guests on the devices, »we« could briefly enjoy the sun and then drove ahead of the foot soldiers to our Schönbrunn summer palace with the Silver Arrow (the Vienna subway).
-Because an empress doesn’t ride a Segway!
-There »we« received the subjects, posed as always for the onlookers and then »we« chatted with the illustrious guests about this and that and much more – such as about »our« petticoats.
+While »our« servants trained the guests on the devices, »we« could briefly enjoy the sun and then drive ahead of the foot soldiers to our Schönbrunn summer palace with the Silver Arrow (the Vienna subway) – because an empress doesn’t ride a Segway!

 Further contributors: